 There may be any number of other reasons why PhD students might request to not return to campus.
 All requests must contain a supporting rationale and you are encouraged to discuss options with your department prior to requesting a MAP.
-PhD students who receive a COVID-MAP for the spring 2021 term must complete all activities research and teaching away from campus.
+PhD students who receive a COVID-MAP for the summer 2021 term must complete all activities research and teaching away from campus.
 Any reasonable request will be honored; the goal is that returning PhD students feel comfortable doing so.

-Requests to engage remotely will be accepted from today until December 11, 2020 for the spring 2021 term.
+Requests to engage remotely will be accepted from today until May 10, 2021 for the summer 2021 term.
 Given the fluid nature of the pandemic, we recognize that PhD students may face an unexpected hardship in the future.
 In these cases, PhD students may request a MAP later if this hardship interferes with on-campus activities.
-If during the spring term you do find that circumstances change after you have been approved for a MAP and you instead wish to return to campus during the fall term, please complete this link at the PhD Network website to coordinate arrangements and access.
+If during the summer term you do find that circumstances change after you have been approved for a MAP and you instead wish to return to campus during the fall term, please complete this link at the PhD Network website to coordinate arrangements and access.
 If you wish to return to campus, we fully encourage you to do so with coordination, but remind you that there may not be a classroom, a research lab, graduate student space, or other areas available for you given density restrictions put in place for the fall term.
 Finally, the spirit of this policy is that if you request to pursue your PhD education remotely, the expectation is that you will conduct all of your PhD education activities (coursework, informal out of class activities, research and assistantship responsibilities) remotely.